VISUALLY RELATED LEARNING PROBLEMS

 The above are all terms that describe the symptoms or the outcome of a problem.
 These are not terms that describe the causative factor or the deficit.

-For instance: When someone has the sniffles and watery eyes, should we automatically put them on antiobiotics, antihistamines or decongestants, or label them as sick?
-OR do we first try to find the cause of this symptom.
+For instance: When someone has the sniffles and watery eyes, should we automatically put them on antibiotics, antihistamines or decongestants, or label them as sick?
+OR do we first try to find the cause of this symptom?
 Is it a virus, bacterial cold, allergy, dust, emotional crying, physical pain, ate something spicy or did they just come in from the cold outdoors into a warm building?

 Ask WHY!!
 What is the underlying cause?
 Is it an emotional, chemical or nutritional imbalance?
 Or are they physically challenged or mentally impaired?
 Could they have a sensory problem such as tactile defensiveness, motor overflow, speech or auditory impairments or a VISUAL IMBALANCE?